 Note If you create a validation rule, make sure you also provide a clear validation text message.
-If a user gets an error message, they'll want to know why there's an error.
+If a user gets an error message, they'll want to know what they did wrong to they can fix it.
+Unhelpful error messages can be frustrating for the user.